Wake-up-bright

 Dawn simulation doesn't seem very complex so I decided to write write the firmware in assembler.

 Your eyes perceive brightness in a logarithmic manner, but power to the led is regulated in a linear manner.
 To cater to your eyes' logarithm, the firmware need an exponential function for increasing brightness, which is its inverse.
 Writing one is not that hard, just multiply the PWM value with the same factor every once in a while.
 But how do you multiply on a processor that has no multiplication?
 The simplest solution I could come up with is to shift your value a couple of bits down and add that to the original value.
 PWM uses 8 bit values, so I used two 8 bit registers as a single 16 bit register.
 The high byte starts at a value of 1 and is outputted via PWM.
 The low byte is mostly a scratch pad for the exponential function.
 For each next step the high byte value is added to the low byte and the carry bit is added back to he high byte.
-Effectively this multiplies the value of the 16 bit register by 11256.
+Effectively this multiplies the value of the 16 bit register by .
 This multiplication is done every couple of seconds.
 After 256 iterations, the high byte has a value of 2.
 After 128 more iterations, it has value 3, after 85 more it has value 4, etc. This results in an exponential increase of brightness, which is perceived by the eye as linear.
 After about 3000 iterations the maximum value is reached.
-To have 15 minutes fade-in time, you need to multiple at 300015×60s3.4Hz.
+To have 15 minutes fade-in time, you need to multiply at .

 Debugging and fine-tuning